 You can also encourage children to donate their gifts to other children in need.
 Kids are often very generous when they know children may not receive as many new toys.

-If your kids are older, you can also encourage them to sell any high value toys, and let them keep the proceeds.
+If your kids are older, you can also encourage them to sell any high-value toys, and let them keep the proceeds.
 This worked well when my children outgrew their Thomas the Train table.

 Related post: How to Get Children to Help You Declutter Their Toys

-3 – Books
+3 – Declutter books

 Many booklovers receive new books over the holiday season.
 Take advantage of this time to make room on your shelves for a couple of new additions.